 The server removes all entries that where published before the time provided by the client in the If-Modified-Since header, and only return the new entries that have been published since this time.
 In addition to new entries, entries that have been modified since the same time stamp should be returned as well as long as they’re still “news worthy” as determined by the publisher.
 An entry may no longer be news worthy after e.g. a week after its initial publication.

 In addition to the Vary response header, the server should set the IM: feed response header and add im keyword to their Cache-Control header.
-I’ve not found any HTTP implementation that are aware of these headers.
+I haven’t found any HTTP implementation that are aware of these headers.
 They’ll be ignored but are required by RFC 3229.
 Likewise, the 226 IM Used status code is required by RFC 3229, but using a regular 200 OK response will make no difference.

 It’s important that the server correctly sets the Last-Modified response header for every response, including for 304, 200, and 226 responses.